Published on January 27th, 2013 | by Grant Barnard63

 There are so many primers on the market today.
 Its hard to know when to use the best one.
 Or when to use a primer at all.
 Now there is even Paint and Primer in One.

-Why Use a Primer? - Simple.
+Why Use a Primer? – Simple.
 The primer allows for the top coat to dry like it was intended to.
-When the topcoat dries by the liquids soaking in to the surface, the film forms basically upside down.
+When the topcoat dries by the liquids soaking in to the surface, this pulls out the solvents in the wrong way and the paint dries too fast.
+Also the solvents that soak into the drywall typically damage the drywall.
+Primers meant for drywall don’t have solvents that mess with the drywall so much.

 We split this topic into two sections.
 Different Types of Primers –and- Different Situations That Require a Primer.

-If you are in the Indianapolis area and need a professional painters please contact Grants Painting
+If you are in the Indianapolis area and need a professional painters contact Grants Painting

 Different Types of Primers

-- Bonding Primer - Bonding primer is great for problem areas such as chalky paint that did not totally power wash off.
-The only place you should NOT use a bonding primer is when the paint is peeling.
-Good boding primers dry in a way that they grab onto and tightly grip the surface.
+- Bonding Primer – Bonding primer is great for problem areas such as chalky paint that did not totally power wash off.
+The only place you should NOT use a bonding primer is when the paint is already peeling.
+Good bonding primers dry in a way that they grab onto and tightly grip the surface.
 If the surface is already peeling the boding primer will tear the peeling paint off more.
+This phenomena will happen with ALL cross-linked primers or paint.

-- Tintable Primer - Tint is certainly not the best thing for any primer.
-It makes it dry too slow to perform what it actually needs to do.
-We always follow the recommendations of the manufacturer and cut that in half.
+- Tintable Primer – Tint is certainly not the best thing for any primer.
+Adding tint to primer makes it dry slow and perform poorly as a primer.
+We always follow the recommendations for amount of colorant and cut that in half.
 Remember that any good primer will seal the surface so the tinted topcoat will sit on top instead of soaking in.
 Thus it will cover better.
+Often times a heavily tinted primer will need an extra coat when an un-tinted primer or slightly tinted primer would do a better job.

-- Acrylic Primer - Acrylic prime is very high quality in many ways.
+- Acrylic Primer – Acrylic primer is a very high quality primer and unfortunately will be priced the same.
 It will seal, fill in cracks, and bond very well.
-Acrylic primer can be also kind of pricey.
-Previously mentioned bonding primer is also acrylic.
+If you intend to use an acrylic primer remember that most very high quality primers will be acrylic primers.
+Previously mentioned bonding primer is acrylic.

 - High Build Primer – (Undercoat) These are primers that are simply designed to fill in small cracks and holes.
 They are generally cheap per gallon but don’t go as far as a normal primer.
 One great example of a high build pime is Valspars high build primer.
 We apply it very thick and then pole sand the entire suface fo a beautiful finish.